maetl/yarrow/README.md

 Installation
 ------------

-To install the Yarrow command line tool:
+Install the library and command line tool via RubyGems:

 ```
 gem install yarrow
 ```

-To embed Yarrow in an existing Ruby project, reference it from a `Gemfile` and run `bundle install`:
+Or embed it in an existing Ruby project by adding the following line to the `Gemfile` and running `bundle`:

 ```
 gem 'yarrow'